How to help Hurricane Milton victims | KRDO

 By CNN Impact Your World

-(CNN) — Deadly tornadoes, severe flooding and high winds battered Florida as Hurricane Milton tore through the state Wednesday night.
+(CNN) — Deadly tornadoes, severe flooding and high winds battered Florida as Hurricane Milton tore through the state October 9th.

 The storm, which made landfall as a Category 3, hit as Florida was still recovering from Hurricane Helene.
-At least 16 people are dead and millions are without electricity.
+More than 20 people are dead.

 If you would like to help victims impacted by Hurricane Milton, check out the form below or click here.